jacques-saraydaryan/training-turtlebot-simulator-student/turtlebot_gazebo/Tp2.md

 - Tips: try to update also the parameter **sim_time** (e.g 5.0) and test again your configurations.

-- FInd the optimal parameter configuration for this situation
+- Find the optimal parameter configuration for this situation

-start with all optimisation weight to 1 (global_distance_biais,path_distance_biais,occdist_scale,twinling_scale) start with simte_time = 1
-Do not touch other param
-test without gloabl path + obsctale in map (already in global cost map)

-same test with door

-same tests with unknown obstable in zone
-  - simple 1
-  - 2 close
-  - 3 3 concave

 ## 5. Play with TED Local Planner